Luma de Oliveira: Television

-During the late 1980s, she turned down roles in four successful Brazilian soap operas, including Top Model, Eye for an Eye, Japan Kananga and Pantanal.
+During the late 1980s, she turned down roles in four successful Brazilian telenovelas, including Top Model, Olho por Olho, Kananga do Japão and Pantanal.
 In 2007, she declined an invitation to star in a Brazilian version of Desperate Housewives because it would be filmed in Argentina, and require too much time away from her children.

 Movies

 Her acting career included five films: